JazzMaster/LazGFX/README.md

 -is better.

+LEARN PASCAL.
+Try to learn Lazarus.

-Q: can you port for OS (xyz, game platform abc...)
+Q: can you port for game platform (X?)..

 A: Not unless its supported by BOTH FPC and SDL.

-Languages are one thing, but dont expect me to rework this into some form of C (-which I rescued it from).
-As I said:

-        BASIC
-        VB
-        Python

-are potential ports.
-(You can help me here).

-OR GO Grab a FPC RTL and get hoppin.
+GO Grab a FPC RTL and get hoppin.

 I cant help you here, I didnt have much luck with kernel development beyond certain points.
-This was mostly where the issue came from.
+(This was mostly where the issue came from. )

 I know how to do it, getting it to work is another matter.

 You should have an "engine already made" to use if you want to go this route...
-HAVOK, etc. etc.
+HAVOK, UNREAL, etc.

-Q: Will you port to DirectX?

-A:

-Hell no.
-And WinAPI is provided thanks to someone else.
-USE IT.

-Maybe fork from there?

-WHY would you ask me to write PROPRIETARY CODE?
-SHAME ON YOU!!

-What Id advise is to use a "OGL to DX API".
-I dont have one available.
-OGL should be supported on Sin nowadays.

-Mebbe try Vulkan or the GL headers.
-They are around somewhere.

 Q: But this isnt useful...